coffee2code/expandable-dashboard-recent-comments/readme.txt

 == Changelog ==

 = () =
+* Change: Gray out global expand and/or collapse link if the action doesn't have a comment to expand/collapse, respecively.
 * Change: Vertically center expand/collapse dashicons.
 * Change: Escape translated strings used in attributes.
 * Change: Use class rather than inline styles to indicate which controls should be initially hidden.